dhuyvetter/subscribe-connect-follow-widget/readme.txt

 = 1.1.0 =
 * Use URL for Diaspora to allow other pod except joindiaspora
-* Added Hacker News.
-Hacker News icon made from Icon Fonts (http://www.onlinewebfonts.com/icon) is licensed by CC BY 3.0
+* Added Hacker News
 * Added Keybase.io
+* Updated Github icon
+* Changed number of services from 5 to 10